julhoang/julhoang/README.md

      align='right'>

-- 🏫 Soon-to-be First Year Software Engineering student at <a href="https://uvic.ca/">@UVIC</a>
+- 🏫 First Year Software Engineering student at <a href="https://uvic.ca/">@UVIC</a>
 - 🔭 My personal project <a href="https://github.com/julhoang/Notella">**Notella**</a> keeps me busy these days
 - 🌱 Receiving daily doses of **Java, JavaScript and C**
 - 📚 My next learning: Data Structure and Algorithms
 - 😂 Favourite Quote: "When I wrote this code, only me and God knew how it works.
 Now only God knows..."
-- 🌟 Fun fact: I'm an avid, multi-sport athlete --> tennis 🎾, badminton 🏸 and ping pong 🏓.
-- 💬 Please reach out and say "Hola!", I am happy to chat, help and learn!
+- 💬 Please message me via any social media accounts above, I am happy to chat, help and learn!

 <br />
 <br />